Links

 If you wish to dissolve the Bitbucket integration for the organization:

-The Bitbucket integration is disconnected and no longer available to any projects within that organization.
+After all connections are removed, the Bitbucket integration is then disconnected and no longer available for any projects within that organization.